 Good toilet paper – You want a good quality, thick ply variety for patting.
 If ever you deserve the good stuff, it’s now.
 Keep an extra roll in your postpartum basket, just in case it runs out.

 Cleansing bottle – Aka: Peri Bottle.
-You’ll get this at the hospital to rinse and care for your postpartum needs.
+This is essential to rinse and care for your postpartum needs.
 Keep it in the bathroom and refill with warm water.
 It will speed up the healing process and the warmth is sweet relief after every not-so-sweet visit to the toilet.

 For some more of my tips on your body after baby, check out my post exclusively about Postpartum Recovery Tips.